Rag2004/Expense-Tracker/README.md

-Javascript, HTML and CSS, Python.

 Features & Details:
-◦ Technology Used: HTML, CSS, Javascript, Firebase Database and Authentication.
+◦ Technology Used: HTML, CSS, Javascript, Firebase Database .

-◦ Portal which contains several features such as registration, login, timer, score calculations.
+◦ Portal which contains several features such as  login, signup , expense calculations.

-◦ It saves the responses of all participated students and anyone can explore the data of the portal in just single click and keeping record of all students.
+◦ It saves the data of all expenses and we can delete it accordingly.